System Design Space

 Open repository

-This chapter is compiled from public materials and architectural notes from the team, with a focus on engineering patterns that are useful to transfer to other AI-assisted platforms.
+This chapter is based on public materials and architectural notes from the team, with a focus on patterns that transfer well to other AI-assisted platforms: explicit IPC boundaries, project templates, and checkpoints for safe rollback.

 Dyad Architectural Patterns

-• IPC events as a communication bus between processes.
+• IPC acts as an explicit communication bus between processes.

-LLM not only generates code, but also structured tool calls that Dyad interprets and applies.
+The LLM generates not only code, but also structured actions that Dyad executes through a constrained toolset.

-Code and working artifacts remain on the user's machine, which reduces latency and simplifies privacy.
+Code and working artifacts stay on the user's machine, which reduces latency and simplifies privacy control.

-• Easier to integrate into existing developer and IDE workflow.
+• It is easier to fit into an existing developer workflow and IDE setup.

-Project templates and AI_RULES.md define the code generation framework and technological limitations.
+Project templates and AI_RULES.md define the technical boundaries and expected structure of generated output.

-• Generation policies are set declaratively at the template level.
+• Generation expectations are defined declaratively at the template level.

 Application architecture visualization